thofisch/doc-api/api_notes.md

 X-RateLimit-Reset: The relative time in seconds when the rate limit window will be reset.
 The reason to allow both approaches is that APIs can have different needs.
 Retry-After is often sufficient for general load handling and request throttling scenarios and notably, does not strictly require the concept of a calling entity such as a tenant or named account.
 In turn this allows resource owners to minimise the amount of state they have to carry with respect to client requests.
 The 'X-RateLimit' headers are suitable for scenarios where clients are associated with pre-existing account or tenancy structures.
 'X-RateLimit' headers are generally returned on every request and not just on a 429, which implies the service implementing the API is carrying sufficient state to track the number of requests made within a given window for each named entity.

-## SHOULD: Explicitly define the Collection Format of Query Parameters
+### SHOULD:: Explicitly define the Collection Format of Query Parameters

 There are different ways of supplying a set of values as a query parameter.
 One particular type should be selected and stated explicitly in the API definition.
 The OpenAPI property [collectionFormat](http://swagger.io/specification/) is used to specify the format of the query parameter.